Dr Kamila Kwasniewska

 After arriving in Ireland, she undertook a research assistant position in the Plant Developmental Genetics Laboratory at Trinity College Dublin in 2011.
 At the same time, she was an external student of Molecular Biology at the Jagiellonian University in Poland.
 In 2012, she commenced a Ph.D. in the TCD’s Smurfit Institute with Prof. Wellmer’s, during which she investigated the novel functions of a transcription factor responsible for terminating the floral meristem activity in Arabidopsis thaliana.
 She graduated in 2017 and the same year took up the ERC Proof of Concept Post-doctoral position with Prof.McElwain’s at the Department of Botany, TCD.

-Her current research project, funded by ERC, involves the development and commercialization of the first plant-based sensor kit for the standardization and calibration of controlled environment chambers.
+Her current research project, funded by ERC, involves the development and commercialization of the biosensor for the standardization and calibration of controlled environment chambers and glasshouses.
 This project will have a positive impact on society and economic activities by improving the performance of infrastructure used in food security and climate change research.